last updated 16 Sep 2023

 New Worth:

 Various news organizations have attempted to estimate his wealth.
 Forbes estimates it at $2.5 billion as of April 12, 2023, with Trump making much higher claims.
-Trump received gifts, loans, and inheritance from his father.
+Trump received gifts, loans, and inheritance, over $400 million, from his father.
 His primary business has been real estate ventures, including hotels, casinos, and golf courses.

 Residences: